HSA or FSA?

 The downside is if you spend that at the beginning of the year, you can’t spend more than that.
 You’ll have to use your own after-tax money.

 You could withdraw this money, but you’d have to come up with a $750 medical expense in order to do that.
 For myself, I couldn’t come up with $750 in medical expenses, usually.
-And if you just pulled it out, you’d pay tax plus a twenty percent penalty because you didn’t pull it out for medical expenses!
+And if you just pulled it out, you’d pay tax plus a penalty because you didn’t pull it out for medical expenses.
 This isn’t a great scenario.

 You get the credit limit at the beginning of the year and then pay for that with paycheck withdrawals each paycheck.
 That’s why you have to use it up every year, because you’re setting the amount you intend to spend at the beginning of the year.

 You’ll notice that the FSA contribution limit is less than the HSA limit.
-If you decide to max out your FSA instead of an HSA, the amounts coming from your paycheck will be less than if you were maxing your HSA contributions.
-For some, having these smaller chunks taken from your paycheck might be more attractive; but remember, you can always decide at the beginning of the enrollment period to NOT max out your HSA- make the contributions the same amount that would go to a FSA- but I would recommend maxing out your contributions, if possible.
+If you max out your FSA, the amounts from your paycheck will be less than if you were maxing your HSA contributions.
+For some, this might be more attractive, but remember that the amount of pre-tax money you’re able to use is also less.

 So, back to which should you choose?